Analysis of water chemistry: Methodology

 To ensure consistency and repeatability, the methods use in the chemical analysis of water samples are often agreed and published at a national or state level.
-By convention these are often referred to as "Blue book"s.
+By convention these are often referred to as "Blue book".

 Certain analyses are performed in-field (e.g. pH, specific conductance) while others involve sampling and laboratory testing.

 The methods defined in the relevant standards can be broadly classified as: